 Online buyers are 56% of all internet users surveyed.
 Among buyers, there are slightly more people under 50 years old, with higher education and higher earners.
 Almost every fourht Polish e-consumer is shopping in foreign online stores.
 These are some of the data from the E-Commerve report in Poland.

 It depends on the sex, age, education or economic status of the Internet user.
-Considering the last 12 months, men – compared to women – are characterized by greater interest in such product categories, such as phones, smartphones, tablets, GSM accessories and cinema / theater tickets.
-People over 50 years of age they buy more often pharmaceutical products as well as construction and finishing materials, while people under the age of 24 – tickets to the cinema / theater, clothing and accessories.
+Considering the last 12 months, men – compared to women – are characterized by greater interest in specifi categories.
+They are phones, smartphones, tablets, GSM accessories and cinema / theater tickets.
+People over 50 years of age they buy more often pharmaceutical products.
+The other category are construction and finishing materials.
+People under the age of 24 buy tickets to the cinema / theater, clothing and accessories.

 Among the general shopping users, both on Polish and foreign websites, one can see the dominance of people with higher education.

 The respondents also indicated elements that could encourage them to buy online more often.
-These are primarily two attributes related to purchasing costs – lower delivery costs (67%) and lower prices than in traditional stores (58%).
+These are primarily two attributes related to purchasing costs.
+Lower delivery costs (67%) and lower prices than in traditional stores (58%).